Top 10 Ecommerce Influencers You Should Follow in 2020

 BrettCurry is the CEO of OMG Commerce.

-OMG Commerce is the agency that helps companies with PPC advertising and accelerates them growth through world-class digital marketing that drives measurable results.
+OMG Commerce is the agency that helps companies with PPC advertising and accelerates their growth through world-class digital marketing that drives measurable results.

 Brett founded his first marketing agency in 2003 and launched his first marketing campaign for search engines in 2004.